httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Using Server Push {#server-push}

-HTTP/2 adds the ability for servers to "push" request/response pairs to clients in {{RFC7540, Section 8.2}}.
+HTTP/2 added the ability for servers to "push" request/response pairs to clients in {{I-D.ietf-httpbis-http2bis, Section 8.4}}.
 While server push seems like a natural fit for many common application semantics (e.g., "fanout" and publish/subscribe), a few caveats should be noted:

 * Server push is hop-by-hop; that is, it is not automatically forwarded by intermediaries.
 As a result, it might not work easily (or at all) with proxies, reverse proxies, and Content Delivery Networks.